While I can export my own Contacts folder, I don’t seem to be able to export our company’s Offline Address Book or the Global Address List (GAL).

 - Select the External Data tab.

-- From the Import & Link group, click the More button and choose: Outlook Folder.
+- From the Import & Link group, click on the New Data Source button and choose: From Other Sources-> Outlook Folder

 - The “Get External Data – Outlook Folder” Wizard will open which allows you to to choose between actually importing the data or maintain an active link to Outlook.